NorthwesternMEL/lammps_toolchain/README.md

 ** LAMMPS pre-processing, simulations input files and post-processing files of the Mechanics and Energy Laboratory at Northwestern University

+Last tested for LAMMPS version 28Mar2023.
+No guarantee for any other version of LAMMPS

 Naming and description of the LAMMPS directory tree :

 inp: LAMMPS input files